-The Company has Corporate Auditors, but has established a Personnel and Compensation Committee as a voluntary committee to supplement the functions of the Board of Directors.
+The Company has Audit & Supervisory Board, but has established a Personnel and Compensation Committee as a voluntary committee to supplement the functions of the Board of Directors.
 The Committee deliberates on matters related to employees and compensation of officers and other personnel, and is responsible for proposing the results of its deliberations to the Board of Directors.
-The Committee (convening seven times a year) consists of up to six Directors, including two Independent Outside Directors, and one Corporate Auditor, who attends as an observer and expresses their opinion.
+The Company held seven meetings of Personnel and Compensation Committee in FY2021.
+The Committee is consisted of at least five Directors (a majority of whom are Independent Outside Directors), and one Audit & Supervisory Board Member, who attends as an observer and expresses their opinion.
 By establishing this Committee, we aim to further strengthen corporate governance by ensuring objectivity and transparency in employees and compensation of officers and other personnel.